-- specialevents@nola.gov.
-Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO and in the municipal code limiting the number of special event permits a venue may be eligible for as well as prohibitions regarding the frequency of permitted special events. - Applications to permit live entertainment or to obtain a certificate of registration may be submitted online or by email to specialevents@nola.gov. - Special event permit or certificate of registration applications submitted less than seven (7) days in advance of the event seeking permitting or registration may be summarily denied. - Special event permits which include live entertainment as part of the event and certificates of registration shall apply subject to the social distancing guidelines set forth by the Governor, State Fire Marshal, and Mayor. - Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO against outdoor live entertainment for establishments meeting all of the requirements contained in this document and which obtain a special event permit or certificate of registration. - Service and sales of alcoholic beverages, whether for on- or off-premises consumption, shall only occur between the hours of 6 a.m. and 1 a.m. - Hosting live entertainment without obtaining a proper permit or certificate of registration, or in violation of the terms of the permit and documentation submitted therewith shall be considered to be a violation of the Modified Phase Three guidelines and may subject the hosting venue to enforcement activity, including but not limited to revocation of the permit, revocation of a business's ability to open under Modified Phase Three guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
+- Applications to permit live entertainment may be submitted online or by email to specialevents@nola.gov. - Special event permit applications submitted less than seven (7) days in advance of the event seeking permitting or registration may be summarily denied. - Special event permits which include live entertainment as part of the event shall apply subject to the guidelines set forth by the Governor, State Fire Marshal, and Mayor. - Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO against outdoor live entertainment for establishments meeting all of the requirements contained in this document and which obtain a special event permit. - Hosting live entertainment without obtaining a proper permit, or in violation of the terms of the permit and documentation submitted therewith shall be considered to be a violation of these guidelines and may subject the hosting venue to enforcement activity, including but not limited to revocation of the permit, revocation of a business's ability to open under these guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
 Businesses holding Alcoholic Beverage Outlet permits from the City are also advised that the right to maintain such permits is contingent on the business following all applicable laws, including those contained in any Mayoral Proclamation and in these guidelines or any subsequently issued by the City. - Live entertainment permits shall be initially granted for a ten-day period.
 The application must list all proposed events during said ten-day period.
-After the conclusion of this ten-day period, applicants may apply to extend their permit for up to a six-month period.
-All proposed events must also be detailed in that application as directed by Safety and Permits. - Any applicant that has already applied for and received an entitlement to host live entertainment events, such as a live entertainment mayoralty permit, may obtain live entertainment certificates of registration under these guidelines without additional cost, rather than a special event permit.
-Proof must be shown that the entitlement is valid and in effect and that no fees are due or outstanding.
+After the conclusion of this ten- day period, applicants may apply to extend their permit for up to a six-month period.
+All proposed events must also be detailed in that application as directed by Safety and Permits.